Miss South Africa Zozibini Tunzi Is Crowned Miss Universe 2019

 "I grew up in ha world where a woman who looks like me with my kind of skin and my kind of hair was never considered to be beautiful," Miss South Africa explained.
 "And I think that's time that stops today.
 I want children to look at me and see my face and I want them to see their faces reflected in mine."

 Last year, Miss Philippines' Catriona Gray took home the coveted title and was able to pass the baton over to Miss South Africa.
-And how could anyone forget her portion of the pageant where she answered Harvey's question with poise, grace and relatability.

-When Steve Harvey asked, "If you were going to write a song about your experience here at Miss Universe, what would you call it," Gray didn't skip a beat.

-"As Miss Philippines I've always felt the love and support of the Filipino people and I think I brought half of my country here tonight," she responded.
-"I would name the song 'Raise Your Flag' because I stand here not as one but as 104 million Filipinos!"

 Now, the world will get to fall in love with the new Miss Universe.